3merillon/md2/README.md

 ### Not included (user‑supplied)
 - Ogro (by Magarnigal; skins by Ogro_Fix; additional skin by Deranged)
   - Licensing for redistribution is unclear.
 To stay compliant, we do not ship Ogro in this repo or the default build.
-  - If you want to try Ogro locally, download from the three.js examples and place it in your local project (do not commit it):
+  - If you want to try Ogro locally, download from the three.js examples and place it in your local project
     - https://github.com/mrdoob/three.js/tree/dev/examples/models/md2/ogro
-  - Keep `Ogro.txt` in the same folder and do not use in commercial products unless you have permissions from the rights holders.
-  - Suggested local paths (example):
-    - `public/ogro/ogro.md2`
-    - `public/ogro/weapon.md2`
-    - `public/ogro/skins/...`
-  - Add these paths to your `.gitignore` to avoid accidental commits.

-If you’re unsure about any asset’s license, remove it and use a permissively licensed alternative (CC0/CC‑BY, MIT‑style) or your own content.

 ---